 The North Dakota Highway Patrol offers a competitive salary and an excellent benefit package.

 While in training, recruit troopers receive a base salary of $4,200 per month.
 Room and board are provided at no cost.
 Salary after completion of training is $4,464 per month with annual salary increases provided on the basis of merit.

 Each trooper is paid an unvouchered expense allowance of $200 per month after completing training.

 All uniforms and equipment required for performance of duty are furnished by the North Dakota Highway Patrol.
-Troopers are assigned a vehicle, which they take home.
+Troopers are assigned a vehicle that they take home.

-Normal retirement age is 55 with ten years of service or when you reach the Rule of 80, whichever happens first.
+Normal retirement age is 55 with 10 years of service or when you reach the Rule of 80, whichever happens first.
 After you reach normal retirement age, you can retire anytime with full benefits.

-Highway Patrol troopers pay into Medicare but they do not pay into Social Security.
+Highway Patrol troopers pay into Medicare but not into Social Security.

 Troopers contribute an amount equal to 9.3% of their monthly salary and the department contributes an amount equal to 23.7% of their monthly salary into the retirement system.
-Officers retiring with 25 years of service will receive approximately 90% of their final average salary.
+Troopers retiring with 25 years of service will receive approximately 90% of their final average salary.